opitzconsulting/jquery-mobile-angular-adapter/README.md

 values in angular change.
 E.g. the select tag is enhanced by jquery mobile, and if someone changes it's value programmatically, the refresh-function needs to be called.
-This also applies to the `disabled` attribute.
-The integration between jquery mobile and angular watches for such changes in the model and automatically calls the refresh function.

 Finally provides special enhancements useful for mobile applications.